awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-restrict-access-quickstart.md

 ## Quickstart Administrator Policy for Session Manager<a name="restrict-access-quickstart-admin"></a>

 Use the following example to create an IAM administrator policy for Session Manager\.
-It provides administrators the ability to start a session to instances that are tagged with `Key=Finance,Value=WebServers`, permission to create, update and delete preferences, and permission to terminate only their own sessions\.
+It provides administrators the ability to start a session to instances that are tagged with `Key=Finance,Value=WebServers`, permission to create, update and delete preferences, and permission to end only their own sessions\.
 Refer to [Additional Sample IAM Policies for Session Manager](getting-started-restrict-access-examples.md) for examples of customizations you might want to make to the policy\.

 **Note**
 Update the tag/value pair `Key=Finance,Value=WebServers` with the tags applied to your instances\.
-Replace *region* and *account\-id* with your AWS Region and AWS Account ID\.
-For example, `us-east-2` and `111122223333`\.
+Replace *region* and *account\-id* with your AWS Region and AWS Account ID, such as `us-east-2` and `111122223333`\.

 ```
 {